br-iscool/portfolio-website/README.md

-# React + TypeScript + Vite
+# Portfolio Website

-Portfolio website
+React, TS, Vite

-Uses a shader from https://shadertoy.com and https://github.com/xemantic/shader-web-background
+Uses a shader from https://shadertoy.com and https://github.com/xemantic/shader-web-background for rendering